mtruel/projet_NN/doc/source/NN2.rst

 Once the second neural network is trained, we can start training it with the parameters set in the previous section.
-The convergence results for a training with only 1 example are shown below:
+The convergence results for a training with only 1 example are shown :numref:`fig-convergence_nn2`.

+.. _fig-convergence_nn2:
 .. figure:: images/convergence_nn2.svg
   :width: 500
   :align: center